Hyperfoil/qDup/README.md

 ```

 __states__ a nested map of name : value pairs used to inject variables
 into the run configuration.
-The top level entry must be `run` then the
-children of run are either a name : value pair or the name of a host.
+Children are either a name : value pair or the name of a host.
 Hosts can have name : value pairs or the name of a script as children.
-Scripts are the lowest level in the state tree and therefore they can
-only have name : value pairs as children
+Scripts are the lowest level in the state tree and therefore they can only have name : value pairs as children
 ```YAML
 states:
   run: